zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ### Limitations

 * To use the request response to create a data structure automatically in your domain model, the response data should be in JSON format.
-It's possible to process other formats, such as XML or raw text, but then you need to extract the data you are looking for yourself in a microflow.
+It is possible to process other formats, such as XML or raw text, but you will need to extract the data you are looking for in a microflow.
 * For macOS, it is currently not possible to copy and paste in the URL or body fields.
 You may also experience issues while tabbing in the text field.

 ### Prerequisites